AMLianjun/modules/README.md

   - CommonJS
   - ES Modules

-Here are  changes from Lianjun
+Here are new changes from Lianjun